 One of the closest and easiest day-trip destinations from Varadero is MATANZAS, the biggest and most interesting city in the province of the same name and just 25km west along the coast from the beach resort.
 Clustered on the hillsides around a large bay and endowed with several of its own beaches, albeit small and scrappy ones, the city’s setting is perhaps its greatest asset, though as with much else about the place, this remains largely unexploited.
-This is slowly changing, however, as Matanzas is finally being dragged out of the doldrums via investment in the previously neglected city centre, where many of the most prominent buildings are undergoing renovations.
-For now, though, the city itself remains less appealing than the attractions on its outskirts and nearby, and one or two nights here usually suffices.
+This is slowly changing, however, as investment in the previously neglected city centre, where many of the most prominent buildings are undergoing or have undergone renovations, is finally dragging Matanzas out of the doldrums.
+Still, its greatest appeal remains as a convenient base for the caves on its outskirts and the nearby Yumurí valley and Río Canímar, and one or two nights here usually suffices.

 The sights around Matanzas are more appealing than the city itself, and are the best justification for spending a few days in the area.
 The highlights are the Cuevas de Bellamar, also a popular day-trip from Varadero, while the Yumurí Valley offers a fantastic showcase of Cuban plant life in a sublime and peaceful landscape.
 The Río Canímar offers some excellent boat trips and organized excursions, while the hotel here is home to the prodigious Tropicana cabaret.